Вы здесь

 Cultural walks from Dushanbe to Ishkashim village.

 The ridge is characterized by sawtooth ridges, deep gorges and high seismicity.
-Maple forests grow on the slopes, replaced by juniper woodlands and bushes; higher alpine meadows.
+Maple forests grow on the slopes, giving way to juniper open forests and thickets of bushes; above alpine meadows.
 There are 487 glaciers on the ridge with a total area of about 480 square kilometers.

 Authority: